Review | ‘Murder on Eridanos’ DLC is ‘Outer Worlds’ at its comedic best

 “You can accuse the wrong suspect or you can frame an innocent person,” Starks said.
 “You can learn part of the truth.
 Or if you dig around enough, you can learn the exact details of what happened.”

 Starks cites 1974′s “Murder on the Orient Express,” along with other classic detective stories, as inspiration for the DLC.
-“Murder on Eridanos” feels like a playable murder mystery film, not unlike the mission within “Hitman 3” where Agent 47 can solve a murder at a British manor.
+“Murder on Eridanos” feels like a playable murder mystery film, similar to the mission within “Hitman 3” where Agent 47 can solve a murder at a British manor.
 This newest DLC is dialogue heavy, and striking a balance between interrogating suspects and meaningful gameplay was challenging but important for Obsidian to get right.

 “We had to make sure there were lots of opportunities for combat as you’re going from point A to B in your quest,” Starks said.
 “And then also accounting for players doing anything in a different order, we wanted to make sure that the DLC is highly reactive to that.”